DusanJovic-NOAA/NEMS_svn/doc/NEWTEST.md

   when running the suite in verification or baseline generation modes.
 * `-r PLATFORM:/path/to/rtgen.###` - used by the full test method.
   See below.
+* `-p project` = set the project or account to use for CPU hours.
+  If unspecified, one will be automatically picked based on cpu availability.

 ### Full Test Method